rmccoy7541/neand_sQTL/data/README.md

 # data

+## 10-15-2018
+	Fixed the TissueMerge.R code to allow for the ensembl IDs to be part of the final merge table.
+Ran the script again and generated output files.

 ## 10-11-2018
 	Cloned the repo onto MARCC and created a gitignore that will hopefully prevent all of these dang >100MB data files from being committed and pushed to github.